tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

 date: 2012-04-23T12:25:00+00:00
 ID: 1601
 excerpt: |
-  This blog is to share and highlight some of the tips and tricks that I’ve learned while using SQL Server the last few years.
+  This blog is to share and highlight some of the tips and tricks that I've learned while using SQL Server the last few years.
 Some of these are code oriented, database design,  or performance oriented, while others focus on personal development.

   You&hellip;
 url: /index.php/datamgmt/datadesign/sql-server-developer-tips-and/